The Martyrdom of Nurse Cavell

-The Martyrdom of Nurse Cavell is a 1916 Australian silent film about the execution of nurse Edith Cavell during World War I.
+The Martyrdom of Nurse Cavell is a 1916 Australian silent film starring John Gavin about the execution of nurse Edith Cavell during World War I.

 Although one of the most popular Australian silent movies ever made, it is considered a lost film.

 Synopsis

 The story is told in four parts.
 The film starts at the English home of Edith Cavell before the war, then jumps forward six years to a Belgium hospital, where Cavell is working.
 The war is about to start and Dr Schultz suggests Nurse Cavell return home but she refuses, saying her place is with the sick.
 She gets an invitation to the wedding of two friends, Lt Renard and Yvonne Loudet.
 Herr Cries is also invited; he pretends to be a medical student but is in fact a foreign spy and is a rejected suitor of Yvonne.
 He forces himself on her, but Lt Renard knocks him out and Cries departs, swearing vengeance.
 The wedding ends when everyone gets news that war has been declared and Renard goes to military headquarters.

-Four months later Brussels has been occupied by the Germans and Cavell is tending wounded British, German and Belgium soldiers.
+Four months later Brussels has been occupied by the Germans and Cavell is tending wounded British, German and Belgium soldiers alike.
 Lt Renard has been captured and imprisoned by the Germans.
 He makes an escape with the help of friends and visits his wife and parents.
 Yvonne asks Nurse Cavell to help them escape the country.
 She advises her to send her husband to the Café Française and give the password "Liberty" to Monsieur Fouchard, the proprietor, in exchange for false passports.

 Renard succeeds but Herr Cries and Captain Hoffberg follow him home.
 Hoffberg murders Renard's father, causing the mother to die of shock.
 He then tries to rape Yvonne but Renard intervenes.
 A struggle ensues, with Yvonne saving her husband's life and the two of them escaping.

 Cries and Hoffberg report the escape to Baron von Bissell, Military Governor of Brussels, and report their suspicions about Nurse Cavell.
-Searching the hospital, Cries finds a letter from England incriminating Nurse Cavell for assisting another prisoner of war to escape.
+Searching the hospital, Cries finds a letter of gratitude from England incriminating Nurse Cavell for assisting another prisoner of war to escape.
 She is captured by the Germans and refused legal advice, being secretly tried and sentenced to death.

 The American Ambassador pleads for her life, and the Reverend Gerard demands the right to see her and administer communion.
 The German officer Von Bissell grants a permit.
 She is sentenced and shot at 2am, her last words being: "Tell my friends I give my life willingly for my country.
 I have no fear or shrinking.
 I have seen death so often, it is not fearful or strange to me."